Breast cancer survivor offers wisdom at Faulkner satellite center

 Dana-Farber Cancer Institute collaborates with a variety of hospitals and research institutions to provide our patients with the best possible cancer care.

 The Dana-Farber/Brigham and Women's Cancer Center is a collaboration between Dana-Farber Cancer Institute and Brigham and Women's Hospital to care for adults with cancer.
-Dana-Farber provides outpatient services, while inpatient care is provided by Brigham and Women's Hospital.
+Dana-Farber provides outpatient services on its Longwood campus and satellite locations; Dana-Farber provides inpatient services at its Inpatient Hospital located within Brigham and Women's Hospital.

 The Dana-Farber/Brigham and Women's Cancer Center cares for adult patients in 13 specialized centers, each devoted to helping people fight a different type of cancer.
 The specialists in each center work as a team to provide expert evaluation and care.
 This coordinated arrangement makes it possible for many patients to meet with a number of specialists in a single visit.